-Based on the "TNCs Today3 modelling exercise described earlier in section 2 (SFCTA 2017) the San Francisco Municipal Transportation Agency (SFMTA) was asked by Mayor Lee to begin to develop the pilot programme.
-The curb inventory of ride service pick-ups and drop-offs (Figure 4.9 shows an extract from the "TNCs Today data explorer) serves as a basis for picking targeted zones in conjunction with data from other mobility services (micro-transit, taxi, courier services, private shuttles, paratransit, goods delivery and pick up and traffic/parking demand from the general public.
+Based on the TNCs Today3 modelling exercise (SFCTA 2017) the San Francisco Municipal Transportation Agency (SFMTA) was asked by Mayor Lee to begin to develop the pilot programme.
+The curb inventory of ride service pick-ups and drop-offs serves as a basis for picking targeted zones in conjunction with data from other mobility services (micro-transit, taxi, courier services, private shuttles, paratransit, goods delivery and pick-up and traffic/parking demand from the general public.
 The areas where the combined pressure is likely to be highest includes several commercial corridors, around public transport and train stations, event venues, business centres, hotels, schools and hospitals.

-The data modelled by SFCTA indicate that ride service increases over the week with a peak from 18h to 1hr on Thursday through Saturday night as in Washington.
-Ride service pick-ups and drop-offs in crowded areas and at peak times trigger double parking, the congestion-inducing effect of which is linked to general traffic flow at those times and the ride service dwell time which is greater for pick-ups (1 to 5 minutes) than for drop-offs (30 seconds).
+The data modelled by SFCTA indicate that ride service increases over the week with a peak from 6pm to 1am on Thursday through Saturday night as in Washington.
+Ride service pick-ups and drop-offs in crowded areas and at peak times trigger double-parking, the congestion-inducing effect of which is linked to general traffic flow at those times and the ride service dwell time which is greater for pick-ups (1 to 5 minutes) than for drop-offs (30 seconds).

-Among the tools explored by SFMTA to include in the pilots is dynamic geo-fencing of excluded zones (e.g. Market Street in San Francisco) and pushing digital curb-use rules directly to ride service apps.
+Among the tools explored by SFMTA to include in the pilots is dynamic geofencing of excluded zones (e.g. Market Street in San Francisco) and pushing digital curb-use rules directly to ride service apps.
 The ability to "nudge" passenger pick-ups and drop-offs this way has proven promising when trialled by ride service providers around special events and specific zones (Figure 20).
 The major ride service providers in the United States offer such nudges as part of their standard offer of services in some markets.